Chapter 5.30

 (4) Valid identification issued by a branch of the United States military.

-(2) Whether applicant holds any other licenses, permits, registrations, or other qualifications required by federal or state law to promote, provide, or render advice regarding the offered goods or services.
+(2) Whether the applicant holds any other licenses, permits, registrations, or other qualifications required by federal or state law to promote, provide, or render advice regarding the offered goods or services.

-(J) Execution of Application.
-Applicant shall execute the application form stating, upon oath or affirmation under penalty or perjury, that, based on the present knowledge and belief of applicant, the information provided is complete, truthful, and accurate.
+(I) Execution of Application.
+The applicant shall execute the application stating, upon oath or affirmation under penalty of perjury, that, based on the present knowledge and belief of the applicant, the information provided is complete, truthful, and accurate.
 [Ord.
+24-27 § 1; Ord.
 18-07 § 1 (Exh.
 A); Ord.
 11-08 § 1 (Exh.
 A); Ord.
 08-02 § 29; Ord.
 07-09 § 1 (Exh.
 A); Code 1971 § 5-6-7.]

 5.30.080 Written disclosures.